manns79/dreamt-wearable-sleep-staging/README.md

 ## Limitations and Future Work

-Wearable-only sleep staging is challenging because wearable signals are indirect proxies for PSG sleep stage.
-Minority classes such as `REM` can be especially difficult under class imbalance and participant heterogeneity.
+Wearable-only sleep staging remains challenging because wearable signals are indirect proxies for PSG-derived sleep stage.
+Unlike electroencephalography (EEG), electrooculography (EOG), and lectromyography (EMG) signals used in standard sleep scoring, wearable physiological signals reflect downstream autonomic and movement patterns rather than sleep stage directly.
+Minority classes such as `REM` are especially difficult because they are less frequent and may be harder to distinguish from other stages using wearable signals alone.

-Current limitations:
+Current limitations include:

-- final held-out test results are not committed
-- local validation artifacts and checkpoints are intentionally excluded
-- DREAMT is a finite dataset, so participant-level evaluation and external validation are important
-- synthetic data are included only for reproducibility smoke tests, not for training meaningful models

-Future work includes final guarded test evaluation, external validation, probability calibration, additional temporal modeling, richer uncertainty analysis, and deployment-oriented improvements for efficient inference and monitoring.
+- weaker performance on minority classes, especially `REM`
+- errors near sleep-stage transition boundaries, where adjacent epochs may be physiologically ambiguous
+- substantial variation in performance across participants, suggesting sensitivity to participant-specific signal patterns
+- limited dataset size relative to the complexity of deep learning models, increasing the risk of overfitting to participant-level noise

+Future work includes:

+- identifying additional wearable sleep datasets that could be harmonized with DREAMT, especially datasets with overlapping cardiovascular signals such as `BVP`, `HR`, or `IBI`
+- developing richer engineered features for traditional ML baselines, since stronger feature engineering may offer competitive performance at lower computational cost
+- testing oversampling to try to improve `REM` and `Wake` classification
+- further analyzing transition-boundary errors and participant-level failure modes to guide model and preprocessing improvements